-The main difference between a combinational circuit and a sequential circuit is that in the sequential circuit there is a feedback from one or more of the outputs to one or more of the inputs.
+The main difference between combinational circuits and sequential circuits is that in sequential circuits there is one or more output signals fed back to one or more inputs to obtain a new output.

-The truth table would generally be like the one below, where the inputs are: A, B and the current F output F (Fo).
+Truth table would generally be like the one below, where the inputs are: A, B and the current output (Fo).
 The output F is the future output. (look at the following truth table)

-It can be seen from the previous truth table that the last column “future F output” is sometimes different from the “current F output”, because the “future F output” not only depends on the current A and B inputs but also that also from the “current F output”.
+It can be seen from the previous truth table that the last column “future F output” is sometimes different from the “current F output”, because the “future output F” not only depends on the current A and B inputs but also that also from the “current output Fo”.

 This diagram and its respective truth table are a specific example.
 Other diagrams can have more inputs A, B, C, … etc), more outputs (F1, F2, F3, …, etc) and more feedback outputs (F1, F2, F3, …, etc).

 In case of having more outputs, it would be necessary to obtain a truth table for each “future F output” according to the existing inputs and all the “current F outputs” that are fed back.